-- Over the past 30 years, BP has awarded more than $3 million to nearly 700 graduating high school seniors from across the state as part of the BP Alaska Principal’s Scholarship program.
+Over the past 30 years, BP has awarded more than $3.5 million to 850 graduating high school seniors from across the state as part of the Principals’ and Commissioner’s Scholarship program.

 Meanwhile, the BP Teacher of Excellence program receives more than 1,000 Alaska teacher nominations each year, and it has recognized 750 teachers since 1995.